-The term hybrid cloud is a computing environment that utilises a mix of cloud solutions to deliver enterprise IT infrastructure.
-In a hybrid cloud deployment a company could use a mix of private cloud services (virtual machines) utilising hypervisor platforms such as VMware that are hosted within a private datacenter, cloud storage services, SAAS (Software As A Service) and public cloud providers from the likes of Amazon Web Services (AWS), Microsoft Azure, and Google Cloud to deliver an organisations overall IT strategy and computing resources.
+The term hybrid cloud is a computing environment that utilises a mix of private and public cloud solutions to deliver enterprise IT infrastructure.
+In a hybrid cloud deployment, a company could use a mix of private cloud services (virtual machines) utilising hypervisor platforms such as VMware that are hosted within a private datacenter, cloud storage services, SAAS (Software As A Service) and public cloud providers from the likes of Amazon Web Services (AWS), Microsoft Azure, and Google Cloud to deliver an organisation’s overall IT strategy and computing resources.

 The Benefits of Hybrid Cloud